woods college of advancing studies

 2. Student shall notify the advisor and instructor/faculty member of a continuing difference/difficulty.
 If this does not lead to an appropriate resolution, then…

 3. Student advisor shall discuss the situations with the student and with the instructor/faculty member and shall try to assist in resolving the difference/difficulty.
 If this does not lead to an appropriate resolution, then…

 4. The student shall write a formal description of the situation and attempts at resolution and submit the narrative to the Associate Dean for Academic Affairs and Advising (or, if appropriate, the Dean); If this does not lead to an appropriate resolution, then…

 5. The student shall request the Associate Dean for Academic Affairs (or Dean) submit the student’s written narrative and faculty’s written narrative to the Education Policy Council (EPC) for formal review and decision.
 Upon recommendation of the EPC, the Dean shall make a determination.
 This determination will be the final resolution of the grievance.

 Timeline for Grievances

 During the academic year the faculty member should communicate within two weeks of the student’s request to discuss the grievance.
 If the matter cannot be resolved, the student should notify the advisor in writing of the grievance specifying the nature of the complaint and the remedy requested.
 Within two weeks of receiving the complaint, the student's advisor shall discuss the situation with the student and with the instructor and shall try to assist in resolving the difference/difficulty.
-If a mutually acceptable solution cannot be reached, the student shall notify the Dean in writing if additional input into resolving the difference/difficulty is sought or if attempts at resolution are unsatisfactory.
+If a mutually acceptable solution cannot be reached, the student shall notify the Associate Dean for Academic Affairs (or Dean) in writing if additional input into resolving the difference/difficulty is sought or if attempts at resolution are unsatisfactory.

 Conflict of Interest